hahaheihei09/xiong-lab.github.io/content/post/24-06-30-IROS-paper/index.md

 The hybrid arm also boasts a significantly larger workspace—nearly three times the volume of UR3 serial arms and fourteen times that of ABB IRB parallel arms.

-Congratulations to Yang Chen on reaching this important milestone in his academic career!
+Congratulations to Mr. Yang Chen on reaching this important milestone in his academic career!